SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 The Static button introduces a momentary break in visual consistency — a controlled anomaly that grabs the user’s attention like an error in the matrix.
 Short-lived but unmistakable, it is a perfect fit for digital experiences that want to embrace retro-futurism, signal disruption, or interactive surprise.

 ---

+### Rainbow

+The Rainbow Button introduces a dynamic, spectrum-based hover effect that responds to the user’s cursor position across the button’s horizontal axis.
+At rest, the button features a multi-coloured linear gradient flowing from red to violet.
+The text is centrally aligned, and its colour adapts based on the cursor’s horizontal placement to maintain visual clarity.

+#### How it works

+* Cursor-Driven Gradient Shift: As the user moves the cursor over the button, the background gradient scrolls horizontally in response to the cursor’s x-axis position.
+This creates a fluid rainbow shift beneath the text, mimicking a window into a broader spectrum.
+The effect feels intuitive and tactile, as if the user is dragging the rainbow with their movement.
+* Adaptive Colour Contrast: In real-time, the text colour transitions between black and white depending on whether the cursor is on the left or right half of the button.
+This ensures legibility regardless of which colours pass beneath the text, enhancing both form and function.
+* Persistent Gradient Lock: Upon cursor exit, the background gradient locks in place at the final cursor position.
+This feature preserves the last hovered hue, allowing the button to maintain a personalised state that reflects recent interaction.
+The final locked colour maintains the adaptive text contrast to preserve accessibility.

+#### Customisation

+* Gradient Range & Speed: The size of the gradient background and the responsiveness of the horizontal shift can be fine-tuned to achieve faster or slower chromatic motion.
+The gradient itself may be altered to include more nuanced hues or follow a branded palette.
+* Text & Border Styling: The text colour thresholds and transition points may be adjusted to better suit high-contrast needs or creative styling.
+Similarly, border and hover outlines can be enhanced to give the button additional prominence or interactivity.

+The Rainbow button delivers a lively, user-responsive hover animation that feels both modern and engaging.
+The interaction is guided by subtlety and fluidity, using colour as the primary medium of feedback.
+Its intuitive response to cursor movement, along with its ability to retain the final colour state, creates a playful and expressive interaction ideal for vibrant, creative interfaces.

+---